Driver strikes 4 pedestrians, kills 1, on sidewalk off Aurora Avenue North

 A dog escaped from the crash and has not been located, according to Seattle Fire.

 Police estimate northbound lanes leading to North 40th Street will be closed through the evening.
-Northbound traffic was being diverted Friday afternoon at Bridge Way North, according to the Seattle Department of Transportation, which is warning drivers to expect delays.
+Northbound traffic was being diverted Friday afternoon at Bridge Way North, according to the Seattle Department of Transportation (SDOT), which is warning drivers to expect delays.

+SDOT data shows 39 crashes involving pedestrians and drivers resulted in serious injuries or deaths during the first half of 2019 — the highest number of crashes in the first half of a year since 2010.
+Seven of the crashes occurred on Aurora Avenue North.
+Since then, The Seattle Times has recorded three more crashes on Aurora Avenue North that have resulted in serious injuries or fatalities.

+Seattle in 2015 committed to Vision Zero, a national goal to eliminate traffic-related deaths and serious injuries by 2030.
+However, data shows the city lagging.
+Statewide data shows challenges, too.
+Pedestrian and bicyclist deaths across Washington doubled in recent years.